Vincent-Ambrose/Number-recognition-using-neural-network/README.md

 Description of the project:

-This project aims to build a neural network that allows the recognition of numbers with an accuracy higher than 99%
+This project aims to build a neural network that allows the digits recognition with an accuracy higher than 99%

 The project is done in VS code with Jupyter Notebook extension.